Frequently Asked Questions

 It depends on the nature of the research.
 Exempt research does not require consent.
 However, many researchers choose to provide all of the elements of appropriate informed consent in Exempt research.

 Expedited or Full Board online survey research may require completion and receipt of signed informed consent documents prior to completion of the survey research if the nature of the research is sufficiently sensitive.

-However, at minimum in most cases of online research, the participants are provided with sufficient information to address all of the elements of informed consent as provided in the online survey template, Cover Letter for Internet Research, either in the introductory email or in the first page of the survey, and provide consent by clicking on "I agree", "Continue", the survey URL, or similar.
+At a minimum, in most cases of online research, participants are provided with sufficient information to address all of the elements of informed consent as provided in the online survey template, Cover Letter for Internet Research, either in the introductory email or within the first page of the survey.
+Potential study participants provide consent by clicking on "I agree", "Continue", the survey URL, or similar.

 The online or emailed consent information does NOT have to be on Radford University letterhead but the Radford University logo should be included appropriately in the document.

-10. Why do you need my old consent form when continuing an Expedited or Full Board submission?
+5. Why do you need my old consent form when continuing a Full Board submission?

-Both the new and potentially revised consent form(s) along with the previously approved and stamped consent form(s) must be uploaded to a Continuation package when the researchers intend to continue enrolling new participants, thus obtaining consent from new participants, in the new approval year.
-Both are required for direct comparison of any changes made between approval years.
+New AND potentially revised consent form(s) in addition to the previously stamped approved consent form(s) must be uploaded to a Continuation package when researchers intend to continue enrolling new participants in the new approval year.
+Both consent forms are required for direct comparison of any changes made between approval years.

-16. Do Exempt protocols need to be renewed each year?
+5. Do Expedited and Exempt protocols need to be renewed each year?